-This keyword is appropriate only to "zonal systems" (UHT, UVT, FC, IU, IU, HP, and PTAC).
+This keyword is appropriate only to "zonal systems" (UHT, UVT, FC, HP, and PTAC).
 It is usually specified at the system level, but for zonal systems it also appears at the zone level.
+For IU systems this is the design heating capacity of the coil in the zone induction box.
 If not input the program will calculate the heating capacity at ARI conditions.
 The program will adjust the heating capacity at non-ARI conditions using default performance curves unless you specify your own performance curves.